-Although we recommend not doing SSH to worker nodes and using the in-cluster method for debugging purposes, I will introduce some related things in the next articles.
-So, we create an SSH key on our local machine and import the public key into our AWS account.
+Although we recommend not SSH to worker nodes and use the in-cluster method instead for debugging purposes which I will introduce in future articles, we can create or import SSH keypairs into our AWS account to access nodes through SSH.
 You can also create a keypair in the AWS Dashboard and download its private key.

 To create a new key pair, run the following command:

 rtb-0c418972dc98d43ed – VPC default for public subnets rtb-04e5f753ba648101f – Custom for private subnets

 So far, we created all requirements to deploy EKS clusters in both public and private subnets.
 In the next articles, we will work on deploying the Kubernetes cluster.

 If you like this series of articles, please share them and write your thoughts as comments here.
 Your feedback encourages me to complete this massively planned program.
 Just share them and provide feedback.
 I’ll make you an AWS EKS black belt.